alterNERDtive/bindED/README.md

 correct bindings file and support for non-US keyboard layouts (see below for details).

+## Installing

+Grab `bindEDplugin.zip` from the [release page](https://github.com/alterNERDtive/bindED/releases/latest) and extract it into your VoiceAttack’s `Apps` directory.

 ## Migrating from the Old Plugin

 If you use this as a drop-in replacement for the initial version all commands